aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 ## The installation directories

-For php v7.3, which is the latest version of php as of this article date, when we run the `brew install php` command, the php files will be installed under the base path of:
+For PHP v7.3, which is the latest version of php as of this article date, when we run the `brew install php` command, the php files will be installed under the base path of:

 `/usr/local/Cellar/php/7.3.5`

-> Note: If the latest version of php is v7.3, then running `brew install php` or `brew install php@7.3` will result in the same installation directory.
+> Note: If the latest version of PHP is v7.3, then running `brew install php` or `brew install php@7.3` will result in the same installation directory.
 That is, the base directory would still be `/usr/local/Cellar/php/7.3.5/`.
 So both commands are effectively the same.
-However if latest version is 7.3 and we install an older version of php, say for example `brew install php@7.2`, then the base installation directory will be `/usr/local/Cellar/php@7.2/7.2.18/` which as you can see includes the `@7.2` version number in the path and has the latest php 7.2 version number.
+However if latest version is 7.3 and we install an older version of PHP, say for example `brew install php@7.2`, then the base installation directory will be `/usr/local/Cellar/php@7.2/7.2.18/` which as you can see includes the `@7.2` version number in the path and has the latest PHP 7.2 version number.

-Homebrew installs the latest php binaries at:
+Homebrew installs the latest PHP binaries at:

 `/usr/local/Cellar/php/7.3.5/bin`

-So the `php` cli is located at `/usr/local/Cellar/php/7.3.5/bin/php` and the `pecl` cli for installing php extensions is located at `/usr/local/Cellar/php/7.3.5/bin/pecl`
+So the `php` cli is located at `/usr/local/Cellar/php/7.3.5/bin/php` and the `pecl` cli for installing PHP extensions is located at `/usr/local/Cellar/php/7.3.5/bin/pecl`

-Similarly brew installs the latest system binaries for php at:
+Similarly brew installs the latest system binaries for PHP at:

 `/usr/local/Cellar/php/7.3.5/sbin`